 Two great products for easy at-home teeth whitening are hydrogen peroxide and baking soda.
 While this may sound a bit odd, since hydrogen peroxide is usually used to clean out cuts and scrapes, it does work.
 Next time you’re out shopping, look at the ingredients in a few high priced teeth whiteners and toothpastes.
 A lot of the time these products include hydrogen peroxide and/or baking soda.

 How to Whiten Your Teeth at Home:

 Right after rinsing, brush your teeth using a baking soda/toothpaste mixture.
 To make this mixture, put a tiny bit of toothpaste into a small cup, and then mix in one teaspoon of the baking soda and half a teaspoon of water.
 Once the concoction has been thoroughly mixed together and is the consistency of a paste, use it to brush your teeth.
 Brush your teeth for two minutes, just as you do regularly, and then spit it out.
+You can also use a tray to hold it against your teeth.
 Upon completion, you will have successfully created a whitening treatment comparable to many popular products you’ll find in stores.

 About the Author: